SarahArvidson/magicKitchen/README.md

 ## How To Use This Repository

-This repo contains narrative analogies and code blocks that focus on specific parts of JavaScript's execution model, describing how the code is _behaves_ rather than how it is syntactically structured.
+This repo contains narrative analogies and code blocks that focus on specific parts of JavaScript's execution model, describing how the code _behaves_ rather than how it is syntactically structured.

 Explore the repo however you like, and copy and use whatever you want.